SOSUS: Post-Cold War

 By 1998 cable technology and shore processing allowed consolidation of shore stations to a few central processing facilities.
 Changes in Soviet operations, few hostile nuclear submarines at sea and the ending of the Cold War in the 1990s meant the need to maintain IUSS/SOSUS at full capability decreased.
 The focus of the US Navy also turned toward a new fixed system, the Fixed Distributed System, and systems deployable on a theater basis such as the Surveillance Towed Array Sensor System and Advanced Deployable System.
 Although officially declassified in 1991, by that time IUSS and SOSUS had long been an open secret.

 Civilian science applications

 Alternate or dual-use partnerships exist with a number of agencies and institutions.
 The Applied Physics Laboratory, University of Washington has used the system for Ocean Acoustic Tomography.

 National Oceanic and Atmospheric Administration (NOAA) Vents program at its Pacific Marine Environmental Laboratory was granted access to the system at the Naval Ocean Processing Facility at Whidbey Island in October 1990 to combine raw analog data from specific hydrophones with NOAA systems for continuous monitoring of the northeast Pacific Ocean for low-level seismic activity and detection of volcanic activity along the northeast Pacific spreading centers.

-Woods Hole Oceanographic Institute detected and tracked a lone whale with a unique call over a period of years in the Pacific.
+Woods Hole Oceanographic Institution detected and tracked a lone whale with a unique call over a period of years in the Pacific.

 Texas Applied Research Laboratories, and several other organizations have used the system for research.